-Health care, professional and online retail industries top the lists of emerging industries.
-Emerging industries tend to employ a higher percentage in professional occupations, however, there has been a tremendous spike in electronic shopping and mail order houses in the region since 2015.
+Health care, food services and drinking places, and management of companies and enterprises industries top the lists of emerging industries.
+Emerging industries tend to employ a higher percentage in professional occupations, however, there has been a tremendous growth in the food services and administrative and support services in the region during the recent years.